EmilHolmgren/BowlingTracker/README.txt

 Type: dotnet test

 Comments on implementation:
-- A framescore should only be updated after it has been concluded, i.e. no update after the first roll.
+A framescore should only be updated after it has been concluded, i.e. no update after the first roll.

-- One larger 'Game' class handles everything (except w.r.t.
-Frame).
-	Reason: Small and simple project.
-	Idea:	Have other classes take up responsibility.
-			E.g. create a Score-class that would be responsible for updating score.
-			Could be used in strategy pattern if other ways of scoring was desired for different game types.
+The 'Game' class is responsible for keeping track of the flow of the game.
+It handles:
+	- which frame currently is being played.
+	- check for when the game has ended.

+The 'Frame' class is representing one frame of the game.
+It is responsible for:
+	- updating the different rolls of the frame.
+	- updating the status of the frame if it becomes spare or strike.
+	- knowing when a frame is completed.

+The 'Scoring' class is a specific scoring strategy that has the responsibility to:
+	- compute the current score of the game.
+	- compute the score based on official rules.

-- Length of a game could be setup as a parameter when creating new game, if variations were desired.
+The length of a game could be setup as a parameter when creating a new game if variations are desired.
-- UI could definitely be improved.

-- Need to test the impl. only allows a max knocked down pins of 10 per frame (30 in last frame).
-	- needs more test for input validation.
-- Seperate tests into smaller test using Arrange-Act-Assert principle.
+The 'Game' class could implement a print strategy for a better UI.

+Not all exceptions are handled.
+Would generally recommend inputting valid integers.